pietrop/serialize-stt-words/README.md

 eg with euristics if `mock8hours.json` is 8 hours and `9.6MB`

-This is the breakdown of file size for each attribute saved seperately.
+This is the breakdown of file size for each attribute saved separately.

 ```
  58K paragraphEndTimes.json